• Recipes

 Serving: 100gCalories: 166kcalCarbohydrates: 23gProtein: 4gFat: 7gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 5gSodium: 37mgPotassium: 750mgFiber: 4gSugar: 6gVitamin A: 5365IUVitamin C: 49mgCalcium: 47mgIron: 1mg

-Keyword Italian minestrone soup
+Keyword authentic italian minestrone recipe, classic Italian minestrone soup

 Tried this recipe?Mention @recipesfromitaly or tag #recipesfromitaly!